 - There is no safe way to smoke around home oxygen.
 Turning off the oxygen is not enough because your clothes, hair, bedding and the tubing are oxygen-enriched.

 Until you can quit smoking, if you must smoke:

 - Disconnect the oxygen

 This is not a safe way to smoke, but it allows time for oxygen to come off your hair and clothes, and lowers the danger of fire.

 Many tools are available to help smokers quit.
 Ask your doctor.
-For free help, visit the Massachusetts Department of Public Health or call the Smoker's Helpline at (800) 879-8678; Spanish (800) 833-5256; TDD (800) 833-1477.
+For free help, visit the Massachusetts Department of Public Health or call Massachusetts’ tobacco and nicotine Quitline at 1-800-QUIT-NOW.

 The Breathe Easy: Home Oxygen Fire Safety Campaign has materials for patients, physicians, families, and other caregivers on using home oxygen safely.